cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 fetchNotices();
 ```

-### Query a single notice

-You can get a notice based on its index.
+You can get notices based on their `inputIndex`:

 Input your query in the left pane.